Meet the Professors

 Read more about Professor Rasmason

-Education: Juris Doctorate from Empire Law School, Bachelor of Science from Arizona State University
+Education: Juris Doctor from Empire Law School, Bachelor of Science from Arizona State University

-Memberships: Sonoma County Bar Association; California Bar Association; American Bar Association; Sonoma County Women in Law (President, 1999); Sonoma County Bar, Family Law Section (Chair, 2002); Family Law Local Rules Committee (Chair 2007-2009)
+Memberships: Sonoma County Bar Association; California Bar Association; American Bar Association; Sonoma County Women in Law (President, 1999); Sonoma County Bar, Family Law Section (Chair, 2002); Family Law Local Rules Committee (Chair 2007-2009); Family Law Advisory Commission, State Bar of California, Chair 2015; Chair-elect (2016) for the Sonoma County Bar Association Family Law Steering Committee

 History at Empire College: Professor Rasmason has taught at the Self Help Access Center (SHAC) at Empire College since 2005.
+Currently she is a professor of Community Property.
 In 2009 Professor Rasmason was recognized for her exceptional teaching ability, receiving the Excellence in Education Award (four-year college category) sponsored by the Santa Rosa Chamber of Commerce Education and Business Partnership.

 Read more about Professor Rickett

-Education: Juris Doctorate from University of California, Hastings; Bachelor of Arts (cum laude) from the University of Idaho
+Education: Juris Doctor from University of California, Hastings; Bachelor of Arts (cum laude) from the University of Idaho

 Read more about Professor Rydell